kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ```

 #### Dual Stack clusters
-You can run dual stack clusters using `kind`, on kubernetes versions +1.21
+You can run dual stack clusters using `kind`, on kubernetes versions +1.20.
-but first you need to [enable ipv6 in your docker daemon][docker enable ipv6].

 ```yaml
 # a dual-stack cluster